ddella/FakeAPI/README.md

 docker image ls fakeapi:2.0
 ```

-Make sure you have the file `.dockerignore` in the same directory as the `Dockerfile`:
+Make sure you have the file `.dockerignore` in the same directory as the `Dockerfile`.
+This is to exclude files from the image:

     __pycache__
     **/__pycache__